-You’ll need to work with an online psychiatrist to diagnose your type of depression and then determine if medication will be the best course of treatment.
+You can get depression medicine online to get diagnosed and determine if medication will be the best course of treatment.

 From there, your healthcare provider will take into consideration your depression symptoms, other medical issues you may have and any other prescription drugs you are taking (as well as non-prescription meds).
 They may then prescribe you medication.